 1. Weather May Affect Itineraries

-Our itinerary on that ’95 cruise was altered due to the devastating effects of Hurricane Marilyn.
+We experienced this first hand when our itinerary on that ‘95 cruise was altered due to the devastating effects of Hurricane Marilyn.
 We could not go to St. Thomas or St. Maarten.
 Instead, we were routed to St. Croix and St. Lucia.
-My very first cruise, a 3-day to Ensenada, México, could not dock due to high winds.

 The experts at the cruise line’s headquarters on land constantly monitor conditions.
-They will direct ship captains to navigate around storms, or sail somewhere else to keep passengers safe and out of harm’s way.
+They will direct ship captains to navigate around storms, or sail to alternate islands to keep passengers safe and out of harm’s way.
 In rare circumstances, the sailing may be canceled completely.

 Pro Tip: Purchasing travel insurance is something you should consider.
 Some policies have a “cancel for any reason” provision.
 These plans cost more but they will give a full refund if you decide to cancel.